Are you befuddled by brain fog?

 - increasing your intake of protein, fruits, vegetables, and healthy fats

 Brain fog can be frustrating, but relief is possible.
-Don’t ignore your symptoms.
+Don’t ignore your signs.
 If left untreated, it can impact the quality of your life.
 Once the underlying cause is addressed, your mental clarity can improve.